 For its outstanding performance…

-Winner of a FundGrade A+® Award in 2020 at Fundata’s from Fundata Canada inc., in the in the Canadian Neutral Balanced funds category, competing against 410 other funds.
+Winner of a FundGrade A+® Award in 2020 at Fundata’s from Fundata Canada inc., in the Canadian Equity category, out of a total of 418 funds.

-- Invest primarily in debt instruments of Canadian and foreign issuers, and in equity securities of Canadian and foreign issuers.
+- Invest in equity securities of foreign issuers and in debt instruments of Canadian and foreign issuers.

 Fund Facts are published once a year.
 Read them now.